→ Something went wrong during medical treatment

 The medical error epidemic

-Whilst investigating cases, reporting medical treatment deaths to coroners and criminal behaviour to police, monitoring error-prone hospitals, exposing medical disasters, hospital scandals and government cover-ups in media exposés, we receive thousands of emails and just as many documents.
+Demand for our specialised expertise never lets up while investigating cases, reporting medical treatment deaths to coroners and criminal behaviour to police, monitoring error-prone hospitals, exposing medical disasters, hospital scandals and government cover-ups in media exposés.
+Every week we receive thousands of emails and just as many documents.

 How do we fund this?
 Donations from people who support our action.
 DONATE!